Postdoctoral Psychology Residency

 - Continuing education seminars and conferences held by/for staff and residents throughout the year

-- Background in pediatric psychology with a specific interest in working consultation/liaison, pain, cystic fibrosis, rehabilitation or palliative care populations.
+- Background in pediatric psychology with a specific interest in providing care to patients with pain issues, complex medical conditions, or requiring rehabilitation or palliative care.

-- PhD or PsyD in Clinical Psychology with a focus on clinical child and adolescent or pediatric psychology from an APA-approved doctoral program.
+- PhD or PsyD in Clinical or Counseling Psychology with a focus on clinical child and adolescent or pediatric/health psychology from an APA-approved doctoral program.

 - APA-accredited internship in pediatric psychology completed.